 As security for this type of debt, the State agency pledges mortgage loans or other securities which may be 100% insured or guaranteed by another party of superior credit standing.
 This upgrades the credit rating on the debt and lowers the interest cost.
-It also makes very remote any likelihood of the State having to assume responsibility for the debt.
+It also makes very remote any likelihood of the State having to consider assumption of responsibility for the debt.
 The details of such debt are explained in the section on AHFC.

-At June 30, 2011, State Agency Collateralized or Insured Debt was \$2683.8 million, as shown on Table 1.1.
+At June 30, 2013, State Agency Collateralized or Insured Debt was \$2,312.2 million, as shown on Table 1.1.